S-duality wall of SQCD from Toda braiding: Conclusions

 It would be valuable to evaluate one-loop determinants of hypermultiplets and vector multiplets on the half-ellipsoid with appropriate boundary conditions, and clarify whether the result indeed consists of half of the~$\Gamma_b$ factors in the full-ellipsoid results.

 S-duality is expected to map Wilson loops to 't~Hooft loops.
 Expectation values of Wilson loop and 't~Hooft loop observables on the ellipsoid are known exactly~\cite{Pestun:2007rz,Gomis:2011pf} and we now know the explicit S-duality kernel.
 Conjugating the Wilson loop by this kernel should thus yield the 't~Hooft loop, namely if one considers the 4d theory on~$S^4_b$ with two S-duality walls near the equator and a Wilson loop in between, then the collision limit should yield a 't Hooft loop.
 In fact, a preliminary question is to understand how the collision of two domain walls which perform S-duality and its inverse yields a trivial operator.
+This annihilation should involve appropriate 3d dualities, as happens in one dimension higher in~\cite{Gaiotto:2015una}.

-The S-duality wall generalizes to the case where part (or all) of the $SU(2N)$ flavour symmetry shared by the two 4d theories is gauged by 4d vector multiplets.
-Class~S theories, constructed by twisted dimensional reduction of the 6d $(2,0)$ $SU(N)$ superconformal theory on a punctured Riemann surface~$\Sigma$, provide interesting examples such as linear quivers of $SU(N)$ gauge groups.
+The S-duality wall generalizes straightforwardly to the case where part (or all) of the $SU(2N)$ flavour symmetry shared by the two 4d theories is gauged by 4d vector multiplets.
+Class~S theories, constructed by twisted dimensional reduction of the 6d $(2,0)$ $SU(N)$ superconformal theory on a punctured Riemann surface~$\Sigma$, provide interesting examples, for instance linear quivers of $SU(N)$ gauge groups.
 The 3d description of an S-duality wall in such a quiver is again 3d $\Nsusy=2$ $U(N-1)$ SQCD coupled with 4d fields through cubic superpotentials:

 Quiver gauge theories open up the possibility of colliding S-duality domain walls, where S-duality acts on different gauge groups~$SU(N)$.
-When the groups are separated, the 3d description is obvious:
+When the groups are separated, the 3d description is obvious (on the Toda side the braiding operations commute):

 When the two groups share a bifundamental hypermultiplet, the duality walls do not commute and we propose the following descriptions for the two possible orderings: